martinktay/flight-ops-optimiser-ifop/README.md

-# Flight Operations Optimiser (IFOP)
+# Flight Operations Optimiser (iFOP)

-A modular Python project that predicts flight delays and optimises crew/aircraft scheduling using machine learning and linear programming.
+A comprehensive, production-ready Python project that predicts flight delays and optimises crew/aircraft scheduling using machine learning and linear programming.
+This project has been fully integrated with CI/CD pipelines, comprehensive testing, and a robust dataset management system.

 ## Features